How Much Do I Need to Retire at 62?

 However, few people are actually prepared to cover the average spending in retirement.
 According to the Merrill Lynch study, only 10% of pre-retirees age 50+ said they felt prepared for a 30-year retirement, 16% said they are prepared for a 20-year retirement, and 27% percent are prepared for a 10-year retirement.

-The takeaway here is that an overwhelming amount of participants (73%) do not have enough set aside to keep their finances afloat until they are 80 years old (if they were to retire at age 70).
+The takeaway here is that an overwhelming number of participants (73%) do not have enough set aside to keep their finances afloat until they are 80 years old (if they were to retire at age 70).

 If that sounds like you, you’re not alone.
 Many people have trouble saving enough within 40 years of working to support themselves for 30 or more years during retirement, and often the financial assistance provided by government programs is not enough to cover the gap.
 In order to increase streams of income, many senior homeowners consider reverse mortgage benefits as a means to retire more comfortably.

-If you’ve asked yourself “How much do I need to retire?” and found that your target savings and ideal income are out of reach, use our reverse mortgage calculator to see how much equity you may be able to access so you can start living The GoodLife in Retirement.
+If you’ve asked yourself, “How much do I need to retire?” and found that your target savings and ideal income are out of reach, use our reverse mortgage calculator to see how much equity you may be able to access so you can start living The GoodLife in Retirement.
 When you’re ready to improve your quality of life, contact one of our expert Reverse Mortgage Specialists who can explain if a reverse mortgage might be right for you.